This episode marks the inception of Jimmy McGill’s infamous alter-ego ‘Saul Goodman’.

-Jimmy is then confronted by Chuck’s gravestone when he visits the cemetery.
+Jimmy is confronted by Chuck’s gravestone when he visits the cemetery.
 He is greeted by Chuck’s old acquaintances who pay homage.
 Jimmy then sorrowfully releases his emotional turmoil and returns to Kim for a caffeinated drink.

 A flashback in the series finale is introduced.
 ‘Winner’ is epitomised by the opening with Chuck and Jimmy’s beautiful brotherly bond.
 As they karaoke and sing ‘The Winner Takes It All’, they are utterly at their closest.
 A very somber scene given the nature of Jimmy currently without Chuck in his life.